-Using MozillaVPN without the GUI
+Using MozillaVPN without the GUI (part 1)

 MozillaVPN is a virtual private network (VPN) service that offers security and privacy while browsing the internet.
 While it can be used through the Mozilla VPN interface, some users may prefer to use it in a different way.
 This is where MozWire comes in.